 Vector Search

-Scenario: CityDrive keeps per-frame embeddings in Databend so semantic similarity search (“find frames that look like this”) runs alongside traditional SQL analytics—no extra vector service required.
+Scenario: CityDrive keeps embeddings for every frame directly in Databend.
+These vector embeddings are the result of AI models inferencing on video keyframes to capture visual semantic features.
+Semantic similarity search ("find frames that look like this") can run alongside traditional SQL analytics—no separate vector service required.

-The frame_embeddings table shares the same frame_id keys as frame_events, frame_payloads, and frame_geo_points, which keeps semantic search and classic SQL glued together.
+The frame_embeddings table shares the same frame_id keys as frame_events, frame_metadata_catalog, and frame_geo_points, which keeps semantic search and classic SQL glued together.

 1. Prepare the Embedding Table